 The early years

 Before joining the editorial art scene, Pineles was studying at Pratt Institute from 1927–1931.
 Her first job was developing models for store window fabric displays at Comtempora.
 This later piqued Condé Nast’s interest.
 She joined Condé Nast Publications in 1933 and was introduced to the world of editorial design through working as an assistant to M.F.
 Agha.
-Agha was one the design masters of the era known for his new ideas and experimentation with photography and layout.
+Agha was one of the design masters of the era known for his new ideas and experimentation with photography and layout.
 Pineles gained great independence working alongside M. F. Agha and designed a number of projects on her own.
 From there, she was soon credited for her prominent art direction of many renowned publications.
 This included Glamour, Seventeen, and Charm—where she developed her playful modernist style through various treatments of illustration, image, and type.

 Changing Seventeen Magazine